-- 1.1 Filing the Complaint - a) Proceedings are initiated by electronically filing with a URS Provider a Complaint outlining the trademark rights and the actions complained of entitling the trademark holder to relief. - b) Each Complaint must be accompanied by the appropriate fee, which is under consideration.
-The fees will be non-refundable. - c) One Complaint is acceptable for multiple related companies against one Registrant, but only if the companies complaining are related.
+- 1.1.1 Proceedings are initiated by electronically filing with a URS Provider a Complaint outlining the trademark rights and the actions complained of entitling the trademark holder to relief. - 1.1.2 Each Complaint must be accompanied by the appropriate fee, which is under consideration.
+The fees are non-refundable. - 1.1.3 One Complaint is acceptable for multiple related companies against one Registrant, but only if the companies complaining are related.
 Multiple Registrants can be named in one Complaint only if it can be shown that they are in some way related.
-There will not be a minimum number of domain names imposed as a prerequisite to filing.